Girgias/php-rfcs/container-offset-behaviour.md

    Warning: Trying to access array offset on false
    ```

-- For write, and appending operations the container is converted to array,
+- For write, append, fetch, and fetch-append operations the container is converted to array,
   Emitting the following deprecation notice:
   ```
   Deprecated: Automatic conversion of false to array is deprecated